 Evidence suggests that individuals with higher levels of resilience experience greater life satisfaction and quality of life, even in the face of physical disabilities.
 Moreover, resilience acts as a protective shield against future depression, suicide, and aids in social integration during the process of adapting to "normal life."

-What do you mean my ‘Resilience’?
+What do you mean by ‘Resilience’?

 It embodies many things.
 Optimism, strong coping skills, and cognitive flexibility are all crucial attributes that foster resilience in amputees.
 These traits promote acceptance of extreme adversity and encourage active problem-solving to manage the immense stress following limb loss.